corner_left (1K) corner_right (1K)

 How do I separate email archives/logs based on SCL ratings?

-At IMF Tune create multiple SCL configurations.
+At IMF Tune create multiple Archive/Logging Profiles.
 One for each of the SCL ranges requiring independent logging/archiving.
 In this manner you can setup a unique log file/archive directory for each of the SCL ranges.

 back to index

-Why should I set the IMF Gateway action at the Exchange System Manager to No Action?
+Why should I disable Gateway blocking at the Exchange Content Filter/Forefront?

 back to index